h15200/notes/systems-design.md

      - hybrid system
      - like batch, but the job is done immediately after and piped

-### Batch processing, HDFS, MapReduce, and Dataflow Engine
+## Batch processing, HDFS, MapReduce, and Dataflow Engine

+In the simplest terms:
+A system where the input is some `distributed file system` and the output is `derived data`

+- high level workflow:
+  `OLTP db -> HDFS (raw data lake) -> Batch Process (MapReduce, Spark, etc..) -> Data Warehouse OLAP (cleaned up data) `

 UNIX Commands